Instant Pot Banana Bread

 In a small bowl, add and dissolve baking soda to *buttermilk.
 Let it activate for a few minutes.
 Move onto next step while this rests.
 (This will help create a nice rise to the bread).

 With a mixer, cream butter and sugar together until well combined.
 While mixing, add eggs, one at a time.
 Add vanilla, mashed bananas and buttermilk mixture.
 Make sure to scrape out any remaining baking soda from the bottom of bowl into the batter.
-Add flour and mix well.
+Add flour and nuts (nuts optional) and mix well.

 *Homemade Buttermilk Recipe: